thingsboard/thingsboard.github.io/docs/user-guide/contribution/how-to-contribute.md

 ##### Dry run

-Navigate to http://localhost:3000/ or http://localhost:8080/ and login into Thingsboard using demo data credentials:
+Navigate to [http://localhost:8080/](http://localhost:8080/) or [http://localhost:3000/](http://localhost:3000/) (in case of UI hot redeploy mode) and login into Thingsboard using demo data credentials:

  - *login* **tenant@thingsboard.org**
  - *password* **tenant**